VenexCon/100-days-of-code/log.md

 ## Day 8 January 20th
 Day 8 begins with thelinear-repeating-gradiant(), where the gradient beginnings are written as the amount of pixels away from the start of the gradient.
 Also used was the use of psueod elements such as :hover, when used with eleemnts such as (div) and links.
 Using the Transform fuinction, along with the skew(X,Y,Z) for page design.
+Also shown was the use of background textures and patterns to aid in the visual layout ofd the site.